TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 // to the elements in the 0th and 1st indices of the array
 ```

-[The MDN article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) on destructuring has some great examples and should be a good read for this concept.
+The [MDN documentation on destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) has some great examples and should be a good read for this concept.

 </div>